-- 4.4.1 Schedule 3 of the Regulations permits a scarcity charge to be levied for the use of congested infrastructure, where this charge has been set out in the applicable Network Statement. - 4.4.2 Network Rail does not levy such a charge.
-Implementation of a congested infrastructure (scarcity) charge may or may not be considered for Control Period 7 through ORR's review of access charges for the 2023 Periodic Review.
+- 4.4.1 Schedule 3 of the Regulations permits a scarcity charge to be levied for the use of congested infrastructure, where this charge has been set out in the applicable Network Statement. - 4.4.2 Implementation of a congested infrastructure (scarcity) charge has been considered for Control Period 7 through ORR's review of access charges for the 2023 Periodic Review.
+Network Rail will not levy such a charge for Control Period 7.